"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 Flight Story: The $100 Million Bet on the Future

-But the Groq investment tells the most revealing story.
+The Groq investment is the one worth understanding.
 In 2024, Bartlett made a seven-figure bet on the AI chip startup after music mogul Scooter Braun introduced him to the company.
-Rather than investing blindly, Bartlett vetted Groq with AI advisor Harper Carroll, then personally called founder Jonathan Ross to ask if he could invest.
-As he explained: "I spoke to Harper Carroll, who vetted the company and told me I should invest.
+He didn't run VC due diligence.
+He called AI advisor Harper Carroll, had her vet the deal, then called founder Jonathan Ross directly and asked if he could put in a seven-figure check.
+As he explained later: "I spoke to Harper Carroll, who vetted the company and told me I should invest.
 So I called the founder and asked him personally if I could put a 7-figure cheque in."

 On Dragons' Den, he's backed plant-based dog food brand Omni, allergy-response startup Kitt Medical, and matcha energy drink maker PerfectTed.
 That last one became Dragons' Den's most successful investment ever in October 2025.
 His original £25,000 stake (plus an additional £1 million follow-on investment) helped grow the company to a $190+ million valuation in under three years.

 The fund's structure is telling: he's surrounded himself with successful entrepreneurs rather than traditional VCs.
 The stated mission is to "bring together the most successful entrepreneurs in Europe under one fund."
-Type 3 natural habitat: proximity to success, learning from winners, building a network of achievers.
+Classic Three move — build a room full of winners and make sure you're the one who assembled it.

 The $100 Million No

-More revealing than what he's built is what he's turned down.
+More revealing than what he's built is what he turned down.

 Forbes reported he declined an offer estimated at $100 million to partner with an unnamed streaming platform.